-We regret to inform you that as from Friday 9th July 2021, we will be undertaking a temporary list suspension.
+We regret to inform you that, we will be undertaking a temporary list suspension.
 This means that we will not be registering new patients at our practice.

 This decision has been taken due to the unprecedented demand for new registrations.
 The Partners have agreed that continuing to register new patients could potentially jeopardise our ability to provide safe care to those patients already registered at the practice.